geographiclib/geographiclib/GeographicLib/00README.txt

     gauss-krueger-convergence-scale.{png,pdf} -- Fig. 5
     thompson-tm-graticule.{png,pdf} -- Fig. 6

-This is the 2009-01 version of the library (its first release).
+This is the 2009-02 version of the library.

+Changes between 2009-02 and 2009-01 versions:

+  * Fix documentation of constructors (flattening -> inverse flattening).

+  * Use std versions of math functions.

+  * Add ECEF and LocalCartesian classes and ECEFConvert utility.

+  * Gather the documentation on the utility programs onto one page.